 The Razer Raptor 27 has outstanding gradient performance, with no noticeable banding in any shade.

 Unfortunately, there are some signs of color bleed.
 This shouldn't be an issue with most content, though.

 |Mode||Response Time Chart||Motion Blur Photo|

-The Razer Raptor has a flicker-free backlight at all brightness settings.
-There's an optional Black Frame Insertion (BFI) that can improve the appearance of motion.
+The Raptor 27 has a flicker-free backlight at all brightness settings.
+There's an optional Black Frame Insertion (BFI) feature that can improve the appearance of motion.
 Like most FreeSync monitors, this feature isn't available if FreeSync is enabled.
-The setting that controls this features is called Motion Blur Reduction.
+The setting that controls this feature is called Motion Blur Reduction.

 This monitor has an excellent fast refresh rate.
-It supports AMD's FreeSync variable refresh rate (VRR) technology, and it has an excellent wide VRR range over both HDMI and DisplayPort.
+It supports AMD's FreeSync VRR technology and it has an excellent wide VRR range over both HDMI and DisplayPort.

 The 1440p, 27 inch screen is great for gaming or multitasking.